-\The 2017/18 figures have been restated in line with changes made to the Council's management structure.
+The 2017/18 figures have been restated as explained in Note 43.
 This has not changed the total figure in the EFA or CIES.

 COMPREHENSIVE INCOME AND EXPENDITURE STATEMENT

 The Comprehensive Income and Expenditure Statement shows the accounting cost in the year of providing services in accordance with generally accepted accounting practices, rather than the amount to be funded from local taxation.
 Authorities raise local taxation to cover expenditure in accordance with regulations; this may be different from the accounting cost.
 The taxation position is shown in the Movement in Reserves Statement.